szepeviktor/debian-server-tools/CV.md

 DevOps can be seen as the foundation of my work, which focuses on **proactive** maintenance of [web-based systems](https://github.com/szepeviktor/debian-server-tools/blob/master/webserver/PHP-development.md).
-This includes comprehensive understanding of the application, continuous integration (CI) and automated deployment (CD).
+This&nbsp;includes comprehensive understanding of the application, continuous integration (CI) and automated deployment (CD).

 My knowledge of these technologies,